Garden Word of the Day

 Sclerotinia blight symptoms

 Plant wilting and yellowing of side and main branches are the first signs of Sclerotinia blight, usually occurring mid to late-season.
-Closer inspection of the bottom of the plant will show white fluffy mycelium on the stem and soil surrounding the plant.
+A closer inspection of the bottom of the plant will show white, fluffy mycelium on the stem and soil surrounding the plant.
 If you were to open up this blighted stem, you would see black bits, called sclerotia, that may be as large as mouse droppings.
-Those sclerotia are the fungal intruder.
+Those sclerotia are fungal intruders.

 This fluff is easiest to see early in the morning when it is likely to be covered with dew.
 It may not be visible in the afternoon because the sun dries it out.
 If the mycelium is easy to see in the afternoon, it is probably southern blight.

 Plants infected with Sclerotinia blight will develop sunken, light-colored, elongated lesions.
-If you were to roll an infected stem between your fingers, the tissue would fall away in something called shedding.
-This occurs because everything except the vascular tissue is rotting.
+If you roll an infected stem between your fingers, the tissue falls away in a behavior called shedding.
+This characteristic occurs because everything except the vascular tissue is rotting.
 Affected branches die and turn dark brown.

-If an infection occurs, diseased plants should be removed immediately and completely and thrown in the trash.
-They should not be added to the compost pile.
-Fungicides rated for use against Sclerotinia blight can be used as a preventative measure, but they won’t cure the disease once it takes hold.
+Remove diseased plants immediately and throw them in the trash.
+Do not add sick plants to the compost pile.
+Fungicides rated for use against Sclerotinia blight can prevent this disease but won’t cure it once it takes hold.
 These fungi can remain viable in the soil for several years, so crop rotation is not helpful.

-Rhizoctonia blight is caused by Rhizoctonia solani, the same fungi that cause belly rot of cucumber, black scurf of potatoes, collar rot, damping-off, root rot, and several turfgrass diseases.
-The name translates from the Latin for ‘root murder’.
+Rhizoctonia blight is an infection caused by the same fungi responsible for belly rot of cucumber, black scurf of potatoes,, collar rot, damping off, and root rot.
+Rhizoctonia solani translates from the Latin for root murder.

-Rhizoctonia blight most commonly attacks dry beans, beets, chickpeas, escarole, peanuts, peas, potatoes, safflower, turnips, yacón, as well as longleaf pines and, more recently, coastal redwoods.
+Rhizoctonia blight attacks dry beans, beets, chickpeas, escarole, peanuts, peas, potatoes, safflower, turnips, yacón, longleaf pines, and, more recently, coastal redwoods.

 Rhizoctonia blight symptoms

 Stem cankers, root rot, and seedling death are the most common symptoms of Rhizoctonia blight.
 The hypocotyl, or first stem, is often affected.
-Typical cankers start out as reddish-brown streaks or sunken spots.
-These cankers get larger and darker over time, creating a rough texture.
+Typical cankers start as reddish-brown streaks or small sunken areas.
+These cankers grow and become darker over time, creating a rough texture.
 Eventually, these cankers can girdle the stem.
 All this damage to the root system ultimately causes the plant to collapse and die.

 Rhizoctonia blight lifecycle

 Like many other fungi, the one that causes Rhizoctonia blight is a soil-borne disease that can lay in wait for years.
 It does this by clustering a bunch of hyphae into a hard resting body called sclerotia.
 Mycelia may also lay dormant in the soil.
 When neighboring plants grow or decompose, they release chemicals that trigger the dormant fungi to awaken and attack.
-Entry is often gained through damaged roots and lower stems, but the fungi can pierce the plant’s epidermis or enter through the stoma.
-Plant cells are then used for food and shelter and reproduction begins.
+They get in through damaged roots and lower stems, but the fungi can also pierce the plant’s epidermis or enter the stoma.
+Then the fungi use plant cells for food and shelter, and reproduction begins.